Jsavage1325/erc721/README.md

 This will extract all of the sales and transfer data for that desired collection and return it as a pandas dataframe.

+Additionally a highwatermark (of the blocknumber) can be passed to this function to allow for faster batch processing from past that point only.
+The function will return a second value which is a new highwatermark of the highest block number returned.

 ```python
 get_all_sales(all_data=None, collection_address=None)
 ```